fancode343/Antburger/README.md

 > if you asume that this keylogger can't detect by windows def but it can

-> make sure you disable the windows defender or any anti virus before you put this to your victim
+> make sure that you disable the windows defender or any antivirus before you put this to your victim